Volkswagen ID. Cross

 The Volkswagen ID.
-Cross (stylized as ID.
-C R O S S) is an upcoming subcompact crossover SUV to be produced by Volkswagen.
+Cross (stylized in all caps with spaced out letters) is a battery electric subcompact SUV produced by Volkswagen.
 It is considered the electric equivalent of the Volkswagen T-Cross.

 Overview

 The ID.
 Cross is an electric subcompact crossover SUV that will become the T-Cross' electric equivalent.
 It will use an updated version of the MEB platform dubbed "MEB+".
-It was unveiled at the 2025 Munich Motor Show on September 8.
-It is expected to enter production in 2026.
+It was unveiled at the 2025 Munich Motor Show on 8 September.
+It entered production in September 2026.

-It is possible that the ID.
-Cross will use a different name when it enters production.
 The ID.
 Cross is part of Volkswagen's Electric Urban Car Family, which also comprises the ID.
 Polo, Cupra Raval, and the Škoda Epiq.